-The migration tool supports resuming upload from breakpoint.
-If the upload of a large file is interrupted due to the tool error or service failure, you can run the tool again and resume the upload from the breakpoint.
+The migration tool supports checkpoint restart.
+If the upload of a large file is interrupted due to the tool error or service failure, you can run the tool again and restart the upload from the checkpoint.

-No. All the migrated files are recorded in db.
-The migration tool scans db directory before each migration and the files recorded in db will not be uploaded again.
-For more information, see Migration Mechanism and Process.
+No. All successfully uploaded files will be recorded in db.
+Before the migration tool runs, the db directory will be scanned first, and the files recorded in it will not be uploaded again.
+For more information, please see Migration mechanism and process.

-Check whether your key, Bucket and Region information is correct and ensure you have the operation permission.
-If you're using a sub-account, it needs to be authorized by the parent account.
-If you migrate data locally or from other cloud storages, write/read access to the bucket is required.
-For the "Bucket copy" operation, read access to the source bucket is also required.
+Check whether your key, bucket, and region information is correct and ensure that you have the operation permission.
+If you're using a sub-account, it needs to be authorized by the root account.
+If you migrate data from a local file system or other cloud storage, write/read permission to the bucket is required.
+For the "Bucket copy" operation, read permission to the source bucket is also required.

 This error occurs when frequency control is triggered.
-A limit of 30000 QPS is imposed on an account in COS.
-You are recommended to decrease the concurrency for small files in configuration.
+A limit of 30,000 QPS is imposed on an account in COS.
+You are advised to decrease the concurrency for small files in configuration.
 Then run the tool again to resume the migration.